mobilequickie/AmazonSpeechTranslator/README.md

 4. On the Options page, leave all the defaults and click **Next**
 5. On the Review page, check the box to acknowledge that CloudFormation will create IAM resources and click **Create**.
 6. Wait for the *speechtranslator-stack* stack to reach a status of CREATE_COMPLETE
 7. With the speechtranslator-stack selected, **click on the Outputs tab** and you should see three rows.
+We only need the identityPoolId for now.
  ![Stack Output](https://s3-us-west-2.amazonaws.com/mobilequickie/speechtranslator/stack-output-final.png "CloudFormation Stack Output of Cognito Identity Pool details")
-8. Copy the Value for each of the three resources as we’ll be pasting those values into our service config in the AppDelegate of our mobile app.
+8. Copy the Value for just the identityPoolId as we’ll be pasting this value into the `AWSConfiguration.json` file in our Xcode project.

 ## PART 2: Mobile Client Setup (3 1/2 minutes)
 In this part, we'll clone the repo, update Cocoapods, and update the AppDelagate.swift file with your own backend Identity pool Id and IAM Roles generated in PART 1.